EHC-MM: Embodied Holistic Control for Mobile Manipulation: ARCHITECTURE of EHC-MM

 \subsection{Monitoring-Position-Based Servoing}

-As illustrated in the Fig. \ref{mbs1}, current Position-Based Servoing(PBS)\cite{haviland2022holistic} methods face the challenge of target loss during the reaching, which is particularly detrimental for reactive tasks.
+As illustrated in the Fig. \ref{mbs1}, current Position-Based Servoing(PBS)\cite{haviland2022holistic} methods face the challenge of target loss during the reaching process, which is particularly detrimental for reactive tasks.
 This is because, during the process of mobile manipulation, when the grasping orientation is not aligned with the forward-facing direction, such as when the orientation is downward or sideways, the end-effector of the robot arm changes its orientation prematurely during the reaching phase, resulting in a loss of visual contact with the target.
 Burgess et al.\cite{Burgess-Limerick_Lehnert_Leitner_Corke_2022} propose improvements for grasping objects on the move.
 However, in their work, the object's movement information is available to the robot.
 In real-world complex scenarios, the object's positional information is only accessible to the robot through sensors.
 This necessitates that the robot should maintain the camera's focus on the target during moving.

 We utilize a controller that builds upon PBS and incorporates Monitoring-Position-Based Servoing (MPBS).
 This controller is designed to be parallel with the EHC function that dynamically balances the emphasis between monitoring and manipulation, based on $\textbf{sig}(\omega)$.
-The MPBS is formulated as Equation~\ref{mpbs}, according to Rodrigues' theorem.
+The MPBS is formulated as Equation~\ref{mpbs},